 If you have been taking Valsartan for treatment of hypertension or other conditions, you should immediately consult with your prescribing doctor about the potential dangers to your health.
 You should also find out what generic version of Valsartan you were getting from your pharmacy.
 Not all generic versions of Valsartan were contaminated with NDMA, although the list continues to grow as the investigation proceeds.
 In the U.S. the safety recall only applied to the Valsartan manufactured by Solco Healthcare, Teva Pharmaceutical, and Major Pharmaceuticals.How Much Money Can You Expect from a Valsartan Settlement?

-If you think you may have been harm by contaminated batches of the drug, contact the attorneys at Miller & Zois today.
-We can help investigate you case and determine whether you might have a valid claim.
+If you think you may have been harmed by contaminated batches of the drug, contact the attorneys at Miller & Zois today.
+We can help investigate your case and determine whether you might have a valid claim.
 Call us at 800-553-8082 today or get a free online consultation.